It aims to take marketing back to its roots, thus focusing on a human-to-human connection.

 Step 6: Create your content

 Of course, you are not going to outreach to each segment with the same copies.
 Otherwise, there would be no point in the segmentation process.
 Create your content accordingly.

 For each segment you have to use different copies, subject lines and digital properties (it could be a contest, a discount coupon, a personalized offer, a gift, an informational page, a sign-up form, a thank you page, anything).
 Keep experimenting until you find out what is the most engaging for each reader segment.

 Step 7: Execute

 Time for implementation!
 Send out your emails and make sure you have used all of your options to make your retargeting possible and easier.

-Analyse the first results and the collected from your first wave of outreach.
+Analyze the first results and the collection from your first wave of outreach.
 This will show you which variants performed best, so you can use them later.